 Personal Capital offers a premium version of its popular free finance tracking app that includes direct management of your investments.
 If you’re not using the free financial management tool yet, click here to learn more.

-With Personal Capital Wealth Management, investors get a long-term investment plan that is tailored to meet your financial goals and managed by a fiduciary.
+With Personal Capital Wealth Management, investors get a long-term investment plan that is tailored to meet their financial goals and managed by a fiduciary.

 - Hybrid offering with online advice and human guidance